- 1 How Many Years Back Can IRS Audit You?

 Your typical IRS audit for an individual who did nothing wrong other than possibly making some mistakes on their tax return is usually not that bad.
 It may feel overwhelming and stressful at the time, but in the end, the worst-case scenario is that the IRS issues some additional tax and possibly some relatively small fines and penalties.

-The Audits typically go by two different names: Eggshell IRS audit and a reverse Eggshell audit.
+The Audits typically go by two different names, an Eggshell IRS audit and a reverse Eggshell audit.

 Eggshell & Reverse Eggshell IRS Audits

 With an Eggshell Audit, you have information that you do not want the IRS to know about — typically it includes fraudulent or invasive type of activities.
 While you do not want to make any intentional misrepresentations to the IRS agent, at the same time you do not want to incriminate yourself.

 Conversely, the Reverse Eggshell Audit is even worse.
 In this particular situation, the IRS already has incriminating information but has not told you yet.
 Therefore you have to be very careful not to make any intentional or willful omissions or misrepresentations to the auditor.